silviolorusso/epub2gif/README.md

 # EPUB2GIF

-Get a gif from all the pictures in an EPUB file.
+Create a gif out of all the pictures included in an EPUB file.

 ## Dependencies